 New Zealand has a strong history of commitment to peace and security in the region.
 In 1992 New Zealand made a significant contribution to peacekeeping in Bosnia and Herzegovina, providing support to United Nations and European-led stabilisation and peacekeeping forces.
 In May 2014 Serbia and Bosnia & Herzegovina experienced severe flooding, which caused widespread destruction and loss of life.
 Through the International Federation of the Red Cross, New Zealand contributed $300,000 of humanitarian support to the region.

-While currently limited, our trade and economic connections with the region have the potential to grow, with countries such as the former Yugoslav Republic of Macedonia being among the fastest growing economies in Europe.
+While currently limited, our trade and economic connections with the region have the potential to grow, with countries such as North Macedonia being among the fastest growing economies in Europe.
 Several countries in the region are also on the path to accession to the European Union, which would further boost our commercial ties with the region.

 Embassies and consular services